 Which option you choose depends on your comfort zone, but understand that you can always make a switch later.
 I started with Tangerine index funds before I switched to TD e-series funds.
 I eventually went the DIY route since it was the cheapest way to invest.

-Keep in mind that when I started investing, there were no robo advisors, so I had fewer choices.
-These days, there are so many tools to get you started.
+Keep in mind that there were no robo advisors when I started investing, so I had fewer choices.
+These days, there are so many tools to get you started regardless of how much money you have.
 Here’s a quick look at your options.

 Tangerine has two index fund options: Investment funds and global ETF portfolios.
 There are five different investment funds that are suitable for different investor profiles.
 All of the funds have a management and admin fee of 1.07%.
 The global ETF portfolios are relatively new, so there are only three choices, but they have a management and admin fee of .77%.
 Clearly choosing the cheaper option in the Global ETFs is better, but this assumes there’s a portfolio that fits your investment profile.